nkkize/udaharan/misc/HSTS.md

 ## HSTS
 HSTS stands for HTTP strict transport porotcol.
 1. its a web security policy mechanism
-2. it helps to protext websites against the protocol downgrade attacks and cookies hijacking.
+2. it helps to protect websites against the protocol downgrade attacks and cookies hijacking.
-3. It allows web serviers to declare that web browsers shouls interact with it using only secure HTTPS connecton only.
+3. It allows web servers to declare that web browsers should interact with it using only secure HTTPS connection only.
-4. This policy is communicated by the server to the user agent via an HTTPS response header field - 'Strict-Transport-Security'.
+4. This policy is communicated by the server to the user agent via an HTTPS response header field - `Strict-Transport-Security`.

 ### 'Strict-Transport-Security' HTTPS resposne Header:
 1. this header specifies a period of time during which the user agent should only accesss the server in a secure fashion.
 It specifies the max-age in seconds.